 As the doors closed I continued looking at her face.
 It was a face that carried the scars of a hard life within its young crevices.
-Away from prying eyes she at last crumpled to the floor, finally taking off the cloak that covered her distress.
-And it was then that I saw the tears pour freely from her eyes.
+Away from prying eyes she at last crumpled on a bench, shedding the cloak that covered her distress.
+And it was then that I saw tears pour freely from her eyes.
 It was then that I saw the pain that lived within in its full rawness.

 No, this was not something birthed from a fear of trains.
 This was something else; something deeper, something that affected the visceral.
 And this young woman - sad, distressed, and in deep emotional pain -had found a conduit on which to lay the blame.
 And I felt for her.

 A story birthed from an observation gathered many years ago.
 I tried to place myself in her grief and wrote what I thought someone like her might be thinking.

 Photo courtesy of Courtesy of Deviant Art